jbyrne6/airspace-link-engineering-challenge/Readme.md

 - Display a message in the `Info` component indicating whether this flight will be denied (**it intersects**) or approved (**it does not intersect**)
 - Display the area (in sq meters or sq kilometers) of the intersection, if any
 - It'd also be great to see the intersection shape highlighted with a different color so that it is easy to visualize
+- When you are finished, run `yarn lint` and fix any linting errors that may have been introduced by your code

 #### Notes